michellekontoff/babeling-book/README.md

 2. __Profile__ - Proper profile page that displays information about the user, such as what languages they speak or are learning and their bio in addition to listing their posts.

+3. __Following/Feed__ - Users can follow one another and view their personal feed that is comprised of the latest posts by people they follow.

 ## Contact